wiaandev/SerenGuard/README.md

 ### Implementation Process

 For the entirety of the project, I have used <b>Expo CLI</b> and the entire project was built in JSX.
 For my front-end I have utilised React Native Elements, UI Toolkit for cross-platform development.
-All the UI elements seen on my application was built and implemented using React Native Elements
+All the UI elements seen on my application was built and implemented using React Native Paper.

 #### Front-End

-- I installed my necessary fonts and created a fonts folder inside of my assets folder, where I then put my fonts.
-Next in my `App.js` I created a `useFonts` hook which would load my fonts onto the application.
+- I used `react-native-maps` package and its `<MapView/>`, `<Callout/>` and `<Marker/>` API's to show the map, markers and callouts of each report.

 - Using a `<FlatList/>` I was able to map my data from my Cloud Firestore database to my front-end.